HSG-AIML-Teaching/ML2022-Lab/README.md

 ## Course Code Lab Notebooks ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

-This table lists all lab session and coding challenge session incl. the associated notebooks.
+This table lists all lab session and coding challenge session incl. the launchers of the corresponding notebooks.
 We aim to upload each lab notebooks the day before the lab respectively.

 | Date                    | Lab        |  Content                         |  CoLab Notebook                 | MyBinder Notebook |